Twin Perspectives

 Mum’s Guide to the Best Family-Friendly Hotel on Lanzarote

 Yes, the sea around Lanzarote is usually warm enough for swimming in October.
-The average sea temperature is around 22°C, which most families find comfortable, especially children used to swimming in pools or the sea.
+The average sea temperature is around 22°C, which most families find comfortable, especially children used to swimming in pools or the sea, anyway.

 For little ones, I’d recommend a neoprene swim vest or short wetsuit that can help them stay warmer and enjoy the water for longer.
 Pack your usual swimwear, plus extras like UV-protective rash vests, sun hats, and water shoes to protect against hot sand and rocky areas.
 This year, I’ve bought a long sleeve swimsuit for my daughter, to keep her warmer in the pool and sea.